NAGINENIROHITH/Web_server/README.md

 # Developing a Simple Webserver

 # AIM:

-To develop a simple webserver to serve html programming pages.
+Develop a webserver to display about top five web application development frameworks.

 ## DESIGN STEPS: